datatheorem/datatheorem-mobile-secure-action/README.md

 If multiple files match the provided pattern, the same set of optional values will be sent with each file.

-## Vulnerability Blocking
+## Vulnerability Blocking and Warnings

-The action supports automatic build blocking based on security findings.
+The action supports automatic build blocking and vulnerability warnings based on security findings.

+### `BLOCK_ON_SEVERITY`
 When `BLOCK_ON_SEVERITY` is specified, the action will:

 1. Wait for the scan to complete (up to 5 minutes)
 2. Check for security findings at or above the specified severity level
 3. Block the build if any vulnerabilities are found at the minimum severity threshold

+### `WARN_ON_SEVERITY`
+When `WARN_ON_SEVERITY` is specified, the action will:

+1. Wait for the scan to complete (up to 5 minutes)
+2. Check for security findings at or above the specified severity level
+3. Print warning messages if vulnerabilities are found, but continue the build

-**Important:** Vulnerability blocking requires a separate `DT_RESULTS_API_KEY` with results access permissions.
+**Important:** Both vulnerability blocking and warnings require a separate `DT_RESULTS_API_KEY` with results access permissions.

 ### Severity Levels
 - `HIGH`: Block on high severity vulnerabilities only